gdbarron/MachineIdentityExtension/README.md

 Simplify key generation and enrollment of machine identities (also known as SSL/TLS certificates and keys) that comply with enterprise security policy by using the [Venafi Platform](https://www.venafi.com/platform/trust-protection-platform) or [Venafi Cloud](https://pki.venafi.com/venafi-cloud/).

-In lieu of direct API calls, this extension takes advantage of [VCert](https://github.com/Venafi/vcert).
-Please see this site for prerequisites and additional parameter details.
+In lieu of direct API calls, this extension takes advantage of [VCert CLI](https://github.com/Venafi/vcert).

-Supported on Windows, Linux, and Mac.